The Nightingale Federation

 Spelling

-At Thomas Bullock CE Primary and Nursery School we believe that children should be provided with the opportunities and experiences to develop the skills and knowledge that they require to become proficient in spelling a wide range of words that they encounter on a daily basis.
+At The Nightingale Federation we believe that children should be provided with the opportunities and experiences to develop the skills and knowledge that they require to become proficient in spelling a wide range of words that they encounter on a daily basis.
 We teach this through the spelling rules in the National Curriculum and in their learning across the entire wider curriculum.
 We aim to provide children with the skills they require to make informed and independent decisions when spelling, showing their knowledge and understanding of the English language.

 Early Years and KS1